miklevin/MikeLev.in/_posts/2024-11-01-deep-debugging-llm-ghost.md

 The bug is likely living in the space between these contexts, and with your existing logging infrastructure, we can catch it red-handed!

 **Me**: Ah, good question!
 No, that's to keep user interface things like endpoints soft-wired.
 I can make what the user sees in the URL always use what configuration details provide rather than the real table names.
 The real table names in the sqlite .db file is task, client and store as a result of this setup.
 What you're talking about is done by convention in these returned tuples.
-So tasks in its plural form as an instance of a MicroDataAPI Spec class is actually defined by the arbitrary variable names used in the tuple-unpacking of the `fast_app()` convenience factory class instantiator wrapper.
+So tasks in its plural form as an instance of a MiniDataAPI Spec class is actually defined by the arbitrary variable names used in the tuple-unpacking of the `fast_app()` convenience factory class instantiator wrapper.
 It must be hard keeping track of task, tasks and Task in their various usage and why todos is still even in the picture.
 It's for invisible to the user websocket endpoint naming.
 A bit of hard-wiring here for soft-wiring there, but not tied to the data object model so much.

 **Claude**: